anamikahazra09/BNET-Sales-Analysis/README.md

 This project effectively combines MySQL for data processing and Power BI for visualization to deliver a comprehensive sales analysis dashboard.
 It enables data-driven decision-making by offering clear insights into sales performance, product trends, and regional growth—supporting strategic planning and operational efficiency.

+13.**Conclusion**

+This project effectively combines MySQL for data processing and Power BI for visualization to deliver a comprehensive sales analysis dashboard.
+It enables data-driven decision-making by offering clear insights into sales performance, product trends, and regional growth—supporting strategic planning and operational efficiency.